marius-balteanu/redmine_docker/docs/host_setup.md

     DEPLOYMENT_ENV=production docker-compose -p redmine up -d
     ```

-    If you do not run multiple environments on the same host you can also export
+    If you do not run multiple environments on the same machine you can also
-    the variable and just use the normal commands:
+    export the variable and just use the normal commands:
     ```bash
     export DEPLOYMENT_ENV=production